 New road repair this summer near Hanalei Bridge.

-Hawaii Department of Transportation has begun emergency hillside stabilization work on the Kuhio highway which leads to the Hanalei Bridge.
-Traffic is reduced to one lane shared in both directions near the bridge, 24-hours a day.
+Hawaii Department of Transportation continues their emergency hillside stabilization work on the Kuhio highway which leads to the Hanalei Bridge.
+Traffic is reduced to one lane shared in both directions near the bridge, from 7am to 5pm, Monday through Friday.
 There will also be intermittent 30-45 minute closures in both directions.
 That work is expected to be completed in late summer.
 Until then, expect additional delays when travelling north of Princeville and on the return.